Jeena0317/End-To-End-Retail-Databricks-Project/README.md

 📊 Retail Data Pipeline (Databricks)
 🚀 Overview

-This project builds a data pipeline in Databricks using PySpark to process retail data from raw format to useful insights.
+This project builds a data pipeline in Databricks using PySpark

+It processes retail data from raw format to useful insights

 🏗️ Flow
 CSV File → Bronze → Silver → Gold